J. Phil Carlton

+J. Phil Carlton (born January 14, 1938} is an American judge.

+Life

-J. Phil Carlton was born on January 14, 1938, in Rocky Mount, North Carolina.
+Carlton was born in Rocky Mount, North Carolina.
 He attended South Edgecombe High School in Pinetops, North Carolina, where he served as student body president.
-Carlton received his bachelor's degree from North Carolina State College in 1960.
+Carlton received his bachelor's degree in economics from North Carolina State College in 1960.
 In 1959-60 he served as an assistant campaign manager in the gubernatorial campaign of Terry Sanford.
 He received his J.D. from University of North Carolina at Chapel Hill in 1963.
-He practiced law in Tarboro, NC from 1963-1968 and served as administrative assistant to Federal Judge L. Richardson Preyer in Greensboro, NC in 1964.
+He practiced law in Tarboro, NC from 1963 to 1968 and served as administrative assistant to Federal Judge L. Richardson Preyer in Greensboro, NC in 1964.